arturaugusto/binstr/README.txt

     b_mul()         - Perform a MUL operation (multiply)

-    b_blockify()    - Separate a string of binary into blocks
+    b_blockify()    - Separate a string of binary into blocks b_validate()    - Validate that a given string contains only 0s and 1s

 int_to_b() is a lot more flexible than the built in bin() function although bin() is used internally.
 It allows you to force a width, change what bits are